 Acupressure can relieve sinus pressure and pain by applying pressure to specific points on the body.
 The following are the commonly used acupressure points for sinusitis that you can do on your own.
 Instead of pressing with your fingers, you can also use acupressure stick.
 Once you learn this simple self-care technique, you can use it anywhere and anytime.

 Bitong (EXTRA 7/M-HN-14)

-Bitong literally means opening up the nose, it can be used to treat rhinitis, sinusitis and allergies.
+Bitong literally means opening up the nose, it can be used to ease rhinitis, sinusitis and allergies.
 It is located on each side of the nose, just under the nasal bones.
 Use both forefingers or middle fingers and apply pressure about 1 minute each time.

 Yingxiang is an acupressure point which can be used to relieve runny nose, blocked nose.
 It is located in the nasolabial groove, at the level of the midpoint of the lateral part of the nasal wing.
 Use both forefingers or middle fingers and apply pressure about 1 minute each time.